 This helpful new resource allows the public to easily search for Structural and Civil Engineers that specialize in specific areasof structural engineering.
 Results can be narrowed not only by specialities but also by location.
 To search for engineers using this tool click here.

 Those structural/civil engineers desiring to be listed here should click here.
 SEAONC member login is required.

 First Time Login Instructions for SEAONC Members

 The Structural Engineers of Northern California are proud to announce the launch of the organization's new website.
 For the past two years, the website committee has been working with Aeronet Communications in developing and implementing a strategy to upgrade our existing website.
 In order to log into the new SEAONC website for the first time, you must first reset your password.
 It's quick and straightforward.
 Learn how to do this now so you can access website content exclusive to members only.

 Join a Committee!

 One of the most important aspect of SEAONC membership is participation in committees and now it's never been easier to join a committee.
 Click here to find out more...

-The Construction Quality Assurance Committee has just released a new publication entitled "Guidelines for Reviewing Concrete Mix Designs."
-For more information click here.
+The Professional Practices Committee has just released a new publication entitled "Practice Considerations for the San Francisco Wood-Frame "Soft-Story" Seismic Retrofit Ordinance" For more information click here.

-Click here to view the latest monthly newsletter (must be logged in).
+Click here to view the latest monthly newsletter.